 - takes some types of medicines (such as corticosteroids)

 - drinks alcohol

 - smokes cigarettes

 How Can I Help My Child?

-To help your child recover from a broken bone, make sure that he or she:
+To help your child recover from a broken bone, make sure that they:

-- eats a healthy diet that includes plenty of calcium and vitamin D
+- eat a healthy diet that includes plenty of calcium and vitamin D

-- takes good care of the cast or splint
+- take good care of the cast or splint

-- follows the health care provider's directions for rest and/or doing any exercises
+- follow the health care provider's directions for rest and/or doing any exercises

 A broken bone is a common, treatable childhood injury.
 Most breaks heal well, and kids can get back to all the activities they enjoyed before the injury.